 I have taught the EE course as a lead instructor for the past six years.
 Each year, the course is modified to reflect current local environmental issues in the watershed.
-New Webbased activities and materials are incorporated each year to keep teachers updated on emerging Web-based tools and instructional resources that can be used to promote environmental learning with classroom learners.
-This chapter presents and discusses select course activities that were implemented in 2008.
-As with other chapters in this section, my goal is to illustrate how technology can be used effectively to support EE teaching and learning with prospective and current science teachers.
+New Webbased activities and materials are incorporated each year to keep teachers updated on emerging

+Web-based tools and instructional resources that can be used to promote environmental learning with classroom learners.
+This paper presents and discusses select course activities that were implemented in 2008.
+My goal is to illustrate how technology can be used effectively to support EE teaching and learning with prospective and current science teachers.